Waterfall Project Management Methodology: Principles and Practices

 Key Activities:

-- High-Level Design (HLD): Outline the overall system architecture, including modules, components, and their interactions.
+- High-Level Design (HLD): Outlines the overall system architecture, including modules, components, and their interactions.

-- Low-Level Design (LLD): Define the internal workings of each component, such as data structures, algorithm,s and database schemas.
+- Low-Level Design (LLD): Defines the internal workings of each component, including data structures, algorithms, and database schemas.

-- Tool Selection: Identify the technologies, programming languages, and tools to be used.
+- Tool Selection: Identifies the technologies, programming languages, and tools to be used.

 Deliverables: